codefresh-io/terraform-provider-codefresh/docs/resources/account_admins.md

 page_title: "codefresh_account_admins Resource - terraform-provider-codefresh"
 subcategory: ""
 description: |-
   Use this resource to set a list of admins for any account.
-Requires Codefresh admin token and hence is relevant only for on premise installations of Codefresh.
+Requires a Codefresh admin token and applies only to Codefresh on-premises installations.
 ---

 # codefresh_account_admins (Resource)

 Use this resource to set a list of admins for any account.
-Requires Codefresh admin token and hence is relevant only for on premise installations of Codefresh.
+Requires a Codefresh admin token and applies only to Codefresh on-premises installations.

 ## Example usage